Mike Hostilo Law Firm

 FAILURE TO PERFORM PROPER TESTS

 Your doctor has a duty to ensure that you have a healthy pregnancy and that you can deliver the baby safely.
 If you do your part by attending scheduled check-ups, they must do their part by conducting specific tests.
 These tests can determine whether there are complications that may endanger the life and health of your unborn child.
-If a doctor has failed in this area, it’s time to call a trusted birth injury lawyer.
+If a doctor has failed in this area, it’s time to call a trusted birth injury Attorney .

 FAILURE TO CORRECTLY USE LABOR INDUCING DRUGS